timotif/geca-calendar/README.md

 - Fetch calendar data from Notion
 - Subscribe to calendar
 - Save calendars locally in ICS format

+## What's new in v2.0
+- **Handles custom calendars with a subset of projects**
+- Fully rewritten from scratch
+- More object oriented
+- More modular approach

 ## Getting Started